ibexa/documentation-developer/docs/guide/site_factory.md

 - Site Factory matchers will be connected to the database in search for new SiteAccesses

 You can disable Site Factory to boost Config Resolver performance.
-Keep in mind that with disabled Site Factory you will not be able to add new sites or use existing sites.
+Keep in mind that with disabled Site Factory you will not be able to add new sites or use existing ones.

 1. In `vendor/ezsystems/ezplatform-site-factory/src/bundle/Resources/config/settings.yaml` change enabled to `false`
 1. In `config/packages/ezplatform.yaml` comment the `ezplatform.siteaccess.match: '@EzSystems\EzPlatformSiteFactory\SiteAccessMatcher': ~` if it is uncommented.